Apprenticeship: Turkey

 In Turkey, apprenticeship has been part of the small business culture for centuries since the time of Seljuk Turks who claimed Anatolia as their homeland in the 11th century.

 There are three levels of apprenticeship.
 The first level is the apprentice, i.e., the "çırak" in Turkish.
 The second level is pre-master which is called, "kalfa" in Turkish.
 The mastery level is called as "usta" and is the highest level of achievement.
 An 'usta' is eligible to take in and accept new 'ciraks' to train and bring them up.
 The training process usually starts when the small boy is of age 10–11 and becomes a full-grown master at the age of 20–25.
 Many years of hard work and disciplining under the authority of the master is the key to the young apprentice's education and learning process.

 In Turkey today there are many vocational schools that train children to gain skills to learn a new profession.
 The student after graduation looks for a job at the nearest local marketplace usually under the authority of a master.

 United Kingdom

-Apprenticeships in the United Kingdom are devolved.
-It has a long tradition in the United Kingdom, dating back to around the 12th century.
-Apprenticeships flourished in the 14th century and were expanded during the industrial revolution.
+Apprenticeships in the United Kingdom have a long tradition, with records dating back to around the 12th century.
+Apprenticeships were flourishing in English towns and villages by the 14th century and were the main source of training in manufacturing and service occupations until the nineteenth century.
+Apprenticeship declined during and after the Industrial Revolution as other forms of on-the-job training within the new firms and factories expanded, and a larger share of manufacturing work became low or semi-skilled.
 In modern times, apprenticeships were formalised in 1964 by act of parliament and they continue to be in widespread use in all four nations, with hundreds of apprenticeships to choose from.